anchpop/Zoda/zoda-lang/src/code_samples.md

             >> 3.plus(5)
             -> 8

-            Negative numbers can be added as well.   -- do we need to say this? this seems kind of obvious.
+            -- Do we need to say this? this seems kind of obvious Negative numbers can be added as well.

             >> 3.plus(-5)
             -> -2